hadirsa/nestjs-sample-api/README.md

 The example codebase uses [Typeorm](http://typeorm.io/) with a postgres database.

-Create a new postgres database with the name `nestjshadirsa` (or the name you specified in the ormconfig.json)
+Create a new postgres database with the name `nestjshadirsa`

 Set postgres database settings in ormconfig.json